 \section{Introduction}

-With the explosion of video content due to social networks and digital cameras, video understanding~\cite{lin2018bsn,zhang2022actionformer, geng2022spatial,wu2019dual} continues to be one of the essential research domains in computer vision.
+\IEEEPARstart{W}{ith} the explosion of video content due to social networks and digital cameras, video understanding~\cite{wang2018temporal,lin2018bsn, geng2022spatial,wang2022semantic,zeng2021graph} continues to be one of the essential research domains in computer vision.
 Videos recorded in natural scenes are always untrimmed and comprise both visual and audio modalities.
-They usually cover multiple instances of interest, including visible actions, audible sound events as well as audio-visual events~\cite{tian2018audio} that are both audible and visible at the same time.
-For example, as illustrated in~\cref{fig:fig1}, we can discern the visual action of ``playing ten pins'', the audio-visual event of ``striking bowling'', and also the background narration of ``man/woman speaking''.
+They usually cover multiple instances of interest, including visible-only actions, audible-only sound events as well as audio-visual events~\cite{tian2018audio} that are both audible and visible at the same time.
+Localizing these various instances automatically using audio and visual signals in a video has wide practical applications including intelligent surveillance, human behavior analysis and human-robot interaction.
+As illustrated in Fig.~\ref{fig:fig1}, we can discern the visual action of ``playing ten pins'', the audio-visual events of ``striking bowling'', ``man speaking'', and also the out-of-screen narration of ``man/woman speaking''.
 All these events are equally crucial, jointly contributing to the overall understanding of video content.